-ASC 220 (formally SFAS No. 130) requires "a full set of general-purpose financial statements to be expanded to include the reporting of comprehensive income."
+ASC 220 requires "a full set of general-purpose financial statements to be expanded to include the reporting of comprehensive income."
 Comprehensive income is comprised of two components, net income and other comprehensive income.
-For the year ended December 31, 2022, there were not items that qualify as comprehensive income.
+For the year ended December 31, 2023, there were not items that qualify as comprehensive income.